 Castle Fraser, Aberdeenshire

-In winter there's nothing lovelier than fluffy snow on the ground, is there?
+In winter there's nothing more magical than fluffy snow on the ground, is there?
 Although we do regularly get fresh snowfalls in Scotland (on average it snows 15 - 20 days per year), the amount of snow - and likelihood of it lying - really depends on your luck and where you visit.

 In general, the north of Scotland and the west coast are most likely to receive snow and you'll see snow on the mountains almost all winter.
 Check the Met Office weather forecast for your trip.